 Carbona Stain Devils, Fat & Cooking Oil

-Whereas many prewash products can remove fresh stain patches successfully, they fail when it comes to the old patches.
-But Carbona’s Stain Devil is perfect for all types of new and old stains.
-It is specially formulated to fight against tough oil based stains like fat, grease and butter.
-So you can totally count on it to keep your kitchen apron, napkins and dining linen spotless.
+Whereas many prewash products can remove new stain patches successfully, they fail when it comes to the old spots.
+But Carbona’s Stain Devil is perfect for all types of butter and oil stains.
+It is specially formulated to fight against tough oil-based stains like fat, grease, and butter.
+So you can count on it to keep your kitchen apron, napkins and dining linen spotless.
 If you have babies at home, Carbona’s Stain Devil is a must have prewash product for you.
 You can click here to check the current price on Amazon.

 OxiClean Max Force Gel Stick

 OxiClean Max Force Gel Stick is specialized to work on four types of stains.
-Its four in one power formula removes all grass and blood stains, dirt, food colors and oil marks.
+Its four in one powerful formula removes all grass and blood stains, dirt, food colors and oil marks.
 This gel stick comes armed with a special scrubbing arrangement on its top to help scrub off the old patches.
-The stain remover is in the form of ultra-concentrated gel that catches all kinds of dirt particles and removes stains without damaging the fabric.
-You don’t need to wash the cloth then and there after treating it with OxiClean Max Force Gel Stick.
-It can be washed a few days later.
+The stain remover is in the form of an ultra-concentrated gel that catches all kinds of dirt particles and removes the butter stain without damaging the fabric.
+You don’t need to wash the cloth immediately after treating it with OxiClean Max Force Gel Stick.
+You can do it a few days later.
 You can click here to check the current price on Amazon.

 Legacy of Clean Prewash Liquid

-This is very well known for its eco-friendly products and the legacy continues in this Prewash Liquid.
+The Legacy of Clean Prewash Liquid is very well known for its eco-friendly products, and the legacy continues in this Prewash Liquid.
 Its natural ingredients are as safe on your hands as on the fabric.
-But the case is not same with the stubborn stains.
-With Legacy’s Prewash Liquid, you can remove even the toughest butter stains from your delicate cloths without scrubbing them.
+But the case is not the same as the stubborn grease stains.
+With Legacy’s Prewash Liquid, you can remove even the toughest butter stains from your delicate clothes without scrubbing them.
 It works on all kinds of fabric and at all water temperatures.
-What makes this product special is that it is safe for sensitive skin.
+What makes this product unique is that it is safe for sensitive skin.
 You can click here to check the current price on Amazon.

 Grandma’s Secret Spot Remover